The Weight Control Program

 How much does it cost?

+The full cost of this program is $880.00, which includes the $110 application fee.
+The monthly follow-up program is free once you have completed the 18 week program.
 Unfortunately, we can not bill insurance directly for behavioral weight loss.
 However, you can generally use HSA/HRA/Flex funds towards the program.

 How do I apply?

 (Please click here for new schedule, information, and program application.)

 Complete the application, including the two-day eating/exercise record and the application fee of $110.
 Please note: Your application cannot be processed without this deposit.
 You can send your application with the provider form or have that sent separately.
 We don’t need the provider form to begin considering your application.
 The sooner you return the application materials, the sooner we can give you an answer and schedule you to begin a group.
 If you have any questions about The Weight Control Program or your application, I would be happy to speak with you.
 My phone number is (802) 651-8999 ext 2 or send me an e-mail.